Disabled, ill or injured and looking for work

 Payments & services

-The Youth Disability Supplement provides additional financial support to young people with a physical, intellectual or psychiatric disability who receive certain income support payments.
+Youth Disability Supplement provides additional financial support to young people with a physical, intellectual or psychiatric disability who receive certain income support payments.

 It is important that you tell us if your circumstances change.
 Keeping us up to date means we can continue to pay you correctly.

-Information and job search services
+Information and employment services

 Other government and community support services

-There are a range of government and community organisations that provide support services and useful information you may find helpful.
+There are a range of other organisations that provide support services and information you may find helpful.